-In relation to managing risks related to climate change, the LTP establishes dynamic adaptive pathways and coastal compartment management plans as a key response that are being invested in.
-For natural hazard risk management, the LTP outlines an approach that invests in resilience to improve disaster preparedness.
+For managing risks related to climate change, the LTP establishes dynamic adaptive pathways and coastal compartment management plans as a key response.
+With regard to natural hazard risk management, the LTP outlines an approach that invests in resilience to improve disaster preparedness.
 These responses align with the desired outcomes of the SAP workstream.